ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 under any of the following conditions:

-* The RFC5322.From domain and the RFC5321.MailFrom domain (if SPF authenticated), and/or the DKIM d= domain (if present and authenticated,) are all the same, and that domain has a DMARC record.
+* The RFC5322.From domain and the RFC5321.MailFrom domain (if SPF authenticated), and/or the DKIM d= domain (if present and authenticated) are all the same, and that domain has a DMARC record.
 In this case, this common domain is treated as the Organizational Domain.
 * No applicable DMARC policy is discovered for the RFC5322.From domain during